Pensioner Guards

-The Pensioner Guards were English military personnel who served on convict transportation ships en route to the Swan River Colony between 1850 and 1868, and were given employment and grants of land on arrival.
+The Pensioner Guards were English military personnel who served on convict transportation ships en route to colonial Western Australia between 1850 and 1868, and were given employment and grants of land on arrival.
 Their initial employment lasted for six months, or the duration of the voyage, whichever was the longer time.
 After this they became "pensioners" and had to serve 12 days per year as well as whenever called upon.
 They paraded annually in Perth at the Pensioner Barracks.
 Part of their purpose was to fulfil a promise by the British government to send free settlers to the colony to dilute the convicts, and to maintain law and order in the colony.

 Many enlisted in the British Army as boys, around 15–17 years of age, and served in many parts of the world including India, Afghanistan, China, Crimea for about 21 years before being pensioned off.
 This meant a number of guards were under 40 years of age and had young families when they came to Western Australia.
 As an incentive they were promised a two-roomed cottage and a plot of land sufficient to grow crops, vegetables and keep livestock.
 It was a chance for a new and better life and a large number of families remained as settlers.

 In 1858, many of the Enrolled Pensioner Guards in the colony contributed to the Indian Relief Fund that had been set up in England following the Indian Mutiny of 1857.
 Many of the EPGs had served in India with the British Army before their retirement.
 The mutiny led to the ending of the East India Company in 1858, and the establishment of the British Raj.

 A settlement for the Pensioners was established near Lake Coogee in 1876, and ruins of two stone cottages from this time are extant, along with a well on the shore of the lake.
 This location was chosen as it lay on the main route from Fremantle to Albany, but was never popular and although a few cottages, gardens, and orchards were established the settlement did not flourish.
 John Hyland, James Cunningham, and John Gilbride were involved in this settlement.
 The site lies within the buffer zone of the Woodman Point wastewater treatment plant.

 After 1880, they were known as the Enrolled Guards.